pyGuru123/Python-on-WhatsApp/README.md

 ## Setup

-## Usage

-Navigate and click main.py to run the game.
-Then tap on the screen to start playing the game.
-The objective of the game is to destroy as much enemy planes or choppers as possible without getting destroyed.

-Controls:
-* Press left arrow key to go left
-* Press right arrow key to go right
-* Press space key to go shoot
-* Press esc key to quit

-When playing with mouse or on pydroid3
-* Press left half of game window to go left
-* Press right half of game window to go right
-* Click on player plane to shoot

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.